 Lead Time Demand + Safety Stock = Reorder Point

 For example, your lead time demand might be 1,000 boogie boards in the summer.
-Your summer safety stock is 500 units.
+Your summer safety stock level is 500 units.
 So your reorder point is 1,500.

 In the winter, your lead time demand might go down to 200 boards and your safety stock to 50.
 Therefore, in your slow months, your reorder point is 250 units.